tanveerahmad1517/project11_doggies_api_django/README.md

 ## Requirements

-Create the models, serializers, and views to power the provided Angular application.
+Create the models, serializers, and views to power the provided JavaScript application.
 You can check through the supplied JavaScript to see what resources should be available or check below.
 You are allowed to change, extend, and improve the JavaScript if desired, but the final result must still